-Breast cancer screening (mammograms)

-- One baseline mammogram between the ages of 35 and 39 - One screening mammogram every 12 months for women aged 40 and older - Clinical breast exams once every 24 months

-There is no coinsurance. copayment, or deductible for covered screening mammograms.

-Cardiac rehabilitation services

-Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
+Services that are covered for you What you must pay when you get these services Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women aged 40 and older Clinical breast exams once every 24 months There is no coinsurance, copayment, or deductible for covered screening mammograms.
+Cardiac rehabilitation services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.

-You pay a \$20 copayment per service for cardiac rehabilitation and intensive cardiac rehabilitation.

-Prior authorization is required

-Cardiovascular disease risk reduction visit (therapy for cardiovascular disease)

-We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+You pay a \$10 copayment per service.
+Prior authorization is required for intensive cardiac services.
+Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating healthy.

-There is no coinsurance. copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.

-Cardiovascular disease testing

-Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).

-There is no coinsurance. copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.

-Cervical and vaginal cancer screening

-- For all women: Pap tests and pelvic exams are covered once every 24 months - If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months.

-There is no coinsurance. copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
+Cardiovascular disease testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) once every 5 years (60 months).
+There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every 5 years.
+Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.

-Chiropractic services

-We cover only manual manipulation of the spine to correct subluxation.

-You pay a \$15 copayment for each Medicare approved visit.
-Prior authorization is not required.
+Services that are covered for you What you must pay when you get these services Chiropractic services Covered services include: You pay a \$15 We cover only Manual manipulation of the spine to correct subluxation copayment for each Medicare approved visit.